Minister Fazl Condemns Anti-state Propaganda, Calls For National Unity - UrduPoint

 The minister, while addressing a press conference emphasized that freedom of expression cannot be used as a shield to spread anti-national sentiments.

-"We must all work together for the betterment of the country," he said, urging citizens to prioritize the country's interests above all else."

-Dr. Chaudhry expressed concern over the activities of certain YouTubers and social media influencers who, he claimed, were actively working against the interests of Pakistan.
-"Some specific YouTubers were spreading venom against the country, poisoning the minds of our youth," he said.
+Dr. Chaudhry expressed concern over the activities of certain YouTubers and social media influencers who, he claimed, are actively working against the interests of Pakistan.
+"Some specific YouTubers are spreading venom against the country, poisoning the minds of our youth," he said.

-He accused those individuals of becoming tools in the hands of 'short-sighted enemies' who were bent on destabilizing the nation.
+He accused these individuals of becoming tools in the hands of 'short-sighted enemies' who are bent on destabilizing the nation.

 The minister highlighted that social media platforms were being misused to propagate harmful narratives against the state and its institutions.

-He said this decision of the opposition was contrary to the national interests.

-He said the military leadership gave a detailed briefing to the meeting on the overall security situation in the country.

-Dr. Chaudhry also aimed at Pakistan Tehreek-e-Insaf (PTI), accusing them of engaging in politics of 'hatred and division.'
+Dr. Chaudhry also criticized the opposition, particularly the Pakistan Tehreek-e-Insaf (PTI), accusing them of engaging in politics of 'hatred and division.'

 He claimed that the PTI had attempted to damage Pakistan-US relations for political gains.
 "Attacking the state for political purposes is causing harm to the country," he said, urging the opposition to cease its negative propaganda against the state.